What's On in Seoul

 Cherry Blossom Festivals (April)

-Cherry and other fruit trees bloom in March and April, and many towns across the country celebrate the coming of spring by holding flower festivals.
+Cherry and other fruit trees bloom in March and April.
+Many towns across the country celebrate the coming of spring by holding flower festivals.
 The Seokcheon Lake Cherry Blossom Festival, Yeouido Spring Flower Festival and Incheon Baeksa Sansuyu Blossom Festival are all held in mid-April and are within easy reach of Seoul.
 Together, they attract millions of tourists each year.

 Lantern Festival (May)